Previous | Contents | Index | Next

 The SSH protocol allows the client to send ‘terminal modes’ for the remote pseudo-terminal.
 These usually control the server's expectation of the local terminal's behaviour.

-If your server does not have sensible defaults for these modes, you may find that changing them here helps.
+If your server does not have sensible defaults for these modes, you may find that changing them here helps, although the server is at liberty to ignore your changes.
 If you don't understand any of this, it's safe to leave these settings alone.

 (None of these settings will have any effect if no pseudo-terminal is requested or allocated.)